 So where did it come from?

 Drag control was originally introduced on the venerable Radial JD7 guitar distro as a means to correct the loading down that occurs when a guitar signal passes through a buffer.
-In the enigmatic world of guitar, buffers are a thing that are loved to be hated.
-You will find crusaders out there that simply will not put a buffered pedal on their board.
-This is due to the known fact that buffers can make your tone sound ‘brittle’ and ‘harsh’.
-Although true at times, buffers are a necessary tool for most guitarists.
+Many tone purists shy away from using any buffered pedals in their signal chain, and while it’s true that they can make your instrument sound ‘brittle’ or ‘harsh’ in some scenarios, the truth is that they are a necessary tool for most guitarists.

 Since guitars have a high-impedance output, you can only run cables a short distance before they begin picking up interference and noise—hence the need for buffers.
-It is commonly agreed upon that 18.5 feet is the magic number to try and keep your cable runs under.
+A common rule of thumb is to keep your cable runs around 20 feet long or less.
 Should you surpass this magical number, the impedance gods may start rolling off of your high-end frequencies and your guitar will slowly morph into an antenna, subsequently becoming very susceptible to noise.

 But what about the bad reputation that buffers have?
 This bring us back to the topic of Drag control.